 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-Although the portfolio's sector weightings are a residual of our fundamental research into individual securities, it is significantly overweight in the health care sector.
-Despite potential challenges to the sector from reform efforts, we continue to be optimistic about numerous positive long-term drivers for the health care sector: an aging population; Americans' willingness to spend on health care to achieve a higher-quality life; and the pace of scientific advancement and the resulting prospects for safer and better drugs.
-It is likely that companies developing innovative medical products or delivering high-quality, low-cost treatments will see their stock prices rewarded.
+We assemble the portfolio on a stock-by-stock basis, but health care is one large area of investment for the portfolio.
+Despite potential challenges from economic uncertainties or reform, we continue to be constructive on the numerous positive long-term drivers for the health care sector: an aging population; Americans' willingness to spend on health care to achieve a higher-quality life; and the pace of scientific advances and the prospects for safer and better drugs.